top of page

 Styrofoam, glass container and water

-The life size feet of the artist carved out of styrofoam float on water in a glass jar.
-Their lightness prevents them from sinking.
-They have found a way to carry on.
-This is a humble sculpture of miracles or being able to proceed at times when its impossible to flow with life’s rhythm.
+The life-sized feet of the artist, carved from styrofoam, float gracefully on water inside a glass jar.
+Their lightness prevents them from sinking, symbolizing resilience and the ability to endure.
+This humble sculpture embodies a quiet miracle—the act of rising above when it feels impossible to align with life’s natural rhythm.

 Anchor 3